 1tablespoonbrowning(I love using the Grace brand)

-1tablespoonJamaican hot sauce, optional(You can also use your favorite hot pepper sauce)
+1tablespoonJamaican hot sauce, optional(You can also use your favorite hot pepper sauce or omit if too spicy; You can also make my homemade Pepper Sauce recipe.)

 In a large bowl, add the flour, baking powder, curry powder, turmeric, parsley, and thyme, whisking them all together until combined.

-Add the cubed + grated butter and using a pastry blender, blend butter into dry ingredients until the mixture becomes “peas-like” and crumbly.
+Add the cubed butter + only ½ the amount of the grated butter and using a pastry blender, blend butter into dry ingredients until the mixture becomes “peas-like” and crumbly.
+NOTE: You'll be saving the remaining grated butter for later.
+Be sure to place it back in the freezer covered!

-Pour the cold milk mixture and stir (working it together with one hand) until the dry ingredients are moistened.
-NOTE: If the ingredients feels a little too dry, add 1 tablespoon of cold milk at a time, until it’s moistened BUT not too wet!
+Pour the COLD milk and stir (working it together with one hand) until the dry ingredients are moistened.
+NOTE: If the ingredients feels a little too dry, add 1 tablespoon additional COLD milk at a time, until it’s moistened BUT not too wet!

 Now, shape the dough into a ball and wrap it in plastic wrap and flatten it slightly and chill for at least 1 hour.
 NOTE: The dough will look rather light yellow in color.
-It will darken and become golden once baked.
+It will darken and become a beautiful golden color once baked.

 MAKE THE FILLING:

-In a bowl, add the ground beef along with the seasonings: salt, black pepper, onion powder, Flavo riz (or all-purpose seasoning), smoked paprika, garlic powder, ginger powder, and red pepper flakes, mixing everything together until meat is coated in seasonings.
+In a bowl, add the ground beef (or whatever ground meat) along with the salt, All-Purpose Blend, curry powder, allspice, and smoked paprika, mixing everything together until meat is fully coated in seasonings.

 In a medium skillet over medium-high heat, add the oil.
-Once heated, add the minced garlic and scotch bonnet pepper until fragrant and translucent.
+Once heated, add the diced onions, minced garlic, minced ginger root, and scotch bonnet pepper, sautéing until fragrant and translucent.
 Add the seasoned ground beef and stir until the meat begins to change color a bit.
-Continue to stir (and breakdown the meat with a wooden spoon) to ensure that it cooke through well and becomes small pieces.
-Reduce the heat and let it simmer for 5-6 minutes.
+Continue to stir (and breakdown the meat with a wooden spoon or a fork) to ensure that it cooks through well and becomes small pieces.
+Reduce the heat to low and let it simmer for 5-6 minutes.

-Add in the soy sauce, beef bouillon, hot sauce, browning, beef stock, and thyme sprigs, and let the meat continue to simmer for another 20-25 minutes or until the beef is cooked through fully and brown in color (both inside and out).
+Add in the stock, beef bouillon (if using), hot sauce, browning, scallion, and thyme sprigs, and let the meat continue to simmer for another 10-15 minutes or until the beef is cooked through and a nice brown color.
+Add the cornstarch mixture and stir in until the filling is thickened but moist.

-NOTE: If the beef dries out quickly, add ¼ cup of additional beef stock and 1 tablespoon of flour to create a thick-like sauce for the filling.
+NOTE: If the meat dries out quickly, add ¼ cup of additional stock.

-Remove beef from heat and let it cool completely.
+Remove the meat from heat, discard the thyme sprigs, and let it cool completely.

 ASSEMBLY:

-Preheat the oven to 400 degrees Fahrenheit and line a baking sheet with parchment paper.
+In the meantime, preheat the oven to 375 degrees Fahrenheit and line a baking sheet with parchment paper.

-Once chilled, remove the dough from the refrigerator and place on a lightly floured surface, rolling it out into a large rectangle (about 3 mm thick).
+Once chilled, remove the dough from the refrigerator and place on a lightly floured surface, rolling it out into a medium rectangle.
+Remove the remaining grated butter from the freezer and generously sprinkle atop rolled out dough.
+Fold dough and roll out again.
+Then fold again and roll out for the final time until it's a large rectangle (about 3 mm thick).
 Cut into medium circles (I use a small saucepan cover or a large biscuit cutter---for a smaller patties), until all dough it used.
+NOTE: Don't add too much flour so that the crust dough doesn't get hardened.

 On one half of the circular dough, lightly brush egg wash to ensure that they close together best!
-On the other half of the dough, add 2 Tbsps of the beef filling and carefully bend the egg wash half over the side with the beef filling (creating a half moon shape).
-Gently press the edges down and using a fork, carefully “crimp” around the edges and place patty onto the baking sheet.
+On the other half of the dough, add 2 Tbsps of the beef filling and carefully bend the egg washed half over onto the side with the beef filling (creating a half moon shape).
+Gently press the edges down and using a fork, carefully “crimping” around the edges and place patty onto the baking sheet.
 Repeat until all patties are made.

 Lightly brush all the patties with remaining egg wash and bake in the oven 20-25 minutes, until golden brown and the crust looks crispy.

-Once done, remove from the oven and let them cool for a few minutes (10 minutes or so).
+Once done, remove from the oven and let them cool for a few minutes until it's cool enough to handle.
+Enjoy!

 Bon Appetit!